berylcczhang/TEST/README.md

 * The ability to predict full spectra as well as photometry
 * A vastly larger array of photometric filters, with the ability to add more without needing to alter the source code; there is also wide range of choices for photometric system
-* Fully automated parallelism for computations in multi-processor environments
+* Full support for both thread-based or MPI-based parallelism
 * Predictions of element yields as well as light output
 * The ability to handle a very wide range of functional forms for the initial mass function, cluster mass function, cluster lifetime function, and star formation history
 * Many sampling methods available for mass-limited sampling